 What Load Capacity

-The load capacity determines the quantity and size of clothes that can be loaded in the washer at a time.
+The load capacity determines the quantity and size of laundry that can be loaded in the washer at a time.
 The loading capacity you choose depends on how often you wash and the size of your family as well as the type of clothe you wash.

 Before buying a washing machine, you need to consider available space in your home.
 Buy a compact washing machine if space is limited in your home.
 Bigger machines will need more space, so make sure you have that.